verifid/graph-vl/README.rst

 Kubernetes as a container.
 All endpoints are documented using GraphiQL and project relies on VerifID and other Open Source Python modules.

 For storage, it uses Postgres as a database and SQLAlchemy as an object relational mapper.
 To make it simple DB has only two tables which is enough for this project.

+There is only four steps to veriy an identity of a person which you can find those steps below.

+1. Create a user with personal details
+2. Upload user's selfie photo
+3. Take a photo of front page of identity card or passport, then upload
+4. Call verify endpoint and get the result

 Requirements
 ------------